Configuring Anjuna Confidential Pod VM sizes

-Anjuna Confidential Pods are deployed into Confidential VMs by the Anjuna Kubernetes Toolset.
-As all cloud-based VMs, Confidential VMs must of a certain VM size (or type).
+Anjuna Confidential Pods are deployed into Confidential VMs (CVMs) by the Anjuna Kubernetes Toolset.
+Like all cloud-based VMs, each CVM must be of a particular VM size (or type).
+The VM size defines resources like CPU, memory, and storage.

-The instructions below explain how to configure a list of acceptable VM sizes, a default VM size, and how to select a Anjuna Confidential Pod VM size manually.
+The instructions below explain how to configure a list of acceptable VM sizes, a default VM size, and how to select an Anjuna Confidential Pod VM size manually.

-When deploying an Anjuna Confidential Pod, you can force the Anjuna Kubernetes Toolset to use a VM size of choice.
+When deploying an Anjuna Confidential Pod, you can force the Anjuna Kubernetes Toolset to use a specific VM size.
 The VM size must be part of the acceptable VM sizes list, as described above.

-to your Anjuna Confidential Pod spec file at .spec.template.metadata.annotations
+annotation to your Anjuna Confidential Pod spec file

 .